salabim/peek/readme.md

 duration = peek.delta
 peek(duration)
 ```
-might print:
+might print something like:
 ```
 duration=1.0001721999999997
 ```

 # Configuration

-For the configuration, it is important to realize that `peek` is an instance of the `peek.Peek` class, which has
+For the configuration, it is important to realize that `peek` is an instance of a class, which has
 a number of configuration attributes:

 ```